everrover/mount-kronos/linkedInIP.md

 3rd round - DSA round

-Questions: Find LCA in a BST , find number of island in a matrix of 0 and 1
+Questions: Find FirstThreeTwo.LCA in a BST , find number of island in a matrix of 0 and 1

 4th round - DSA round